sulami/blog/content/why-i-use-pomodoro.md

 excess cognitive load off your mind, leaving you with just the next problem to solve to think about.

-One of the more simple systems is [Pomodoro](pom).
+One of the more simple systems is [Pomodoro][pom].
 Pomodoro in a nutshell is dividing work into relatively small tasks, spend 25 minute intervals working on these tasks and taking breaks in between.
 This approach forces you to focus on the task at hand, making it easier to get in the flow.
 It is also a rather